emissary-ingress/emissary/docs/dev-portal/README.md

 See [Installation documentation](INSTALL.md) for install instructions.

-Run ambassador image in pod, but with env variable to disable (in entrypoint.sh) ambx and envory, so just run diagd. call diagd endpoint to get.
+Run ambassador image in pod, but with env variable to disable (in entrypoint.sh) ambx and envory, so just run diagd. call diagd endpoint to get. also need to add the `--no-envoy --no-checks` flags to the `diagd` command line.

 query diagd every 60 seconds: $AMBASSADOR_POD/ambassador/v0/diag/?json=true